K0EKJE/K0EKJE/README.md

 ### <!-- <h2 align="center">Hi there, 👋 I'm Haoran! 😎</h2> -->

-- 👋 Hi, I’m @K0EKJE
+- 👋 Hi, I’m Rain
-- 👀 I'm interested in machine learning and data science
+- 👀 I'm interested in machine learning and data science.
+I'm currently researching the application of tensor decomposition in CNN, and CNN interpretability with SVD.
 - 📫 How to reach me: jhr12578@g.ucla.edu

 <!---